Azure/iotedge/kubernetes/doc/create-options.md

 A `nodeSelector` section of config used for node selection constrain.
 It specifies a map of key-value pairs that corresponds to a key-value pair of node labels.
 To know more please refer to a [corresponding docs](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector).

-`EdgeAgent` doesn't do any translations or interpretations of values but simply assign value from module deployment to `nodeSelector` parameter of a pod spec.
+`EdgeAgent` doesn't do any translations or interpretations of values but simply assigns value from module deployment to `nodeSelector` parameter of a pod spec.

 ```json
 {